BIOCHEMISTRY - A CONCEPTUAL OVERVIEW - 2023/4

 |Assessment type||Unit of assessment||Weighting|

-Feedback will be continuous and linked to formative assessments practical classes and workshops, in depth feedback will be provided on the practical report submission.
+Summative feedback will be provided on the students’ practical report submission.

 - Develop confidence and competence with practical and analytical skills in key biochemical methods.